Renewable energy in California: Solar power generation

 Solar power is power generated via the collection of the sunlight exerted from the sun.
 In 2018, California ranked first in the United States for solar power generation.
 Over the past eight years, the prices of solar panels and solar power have fallen considerably.
 In 2010, only about 0.5% of California's electricity came from solar power, although this percentage rose to about 10% in 2016.
 According to the U.S. Energy Information Administration, solar electricity costs about 5 to 6 cents per kilowatt-hour, in part due to California's emphasis on solar power.
 This price is on par with the cost to produce electricity through a natural gas plant and is half of the cost of a nuclear power facility.
 On December 5, 2018, the California Building Standards Commission voted unanimously to add energy standards to the state building code, officially making California the first state in the United States to require that new homes, built in 2020 and later, be solar powered.

 In recent years, California's electricity generation from solar power has increased substantially.
 There have been issues with solar power plants producing too much electricity for the transmission grid to handle and the state to use.
 In March 2017, California produced so much extra solar power it paid Arizona to take the electricity, saving Arizona substantial amounts of money on electricity.
+While solar power has been vital in reducing greenhouse gas emissions in California, a recent life cycle assessment found that solar energy also contributes significantly to environmental problems, particularly acidification potential (AP), due to the intensity of material use and emissions during production.